Louisiana Eviction Notice Templates (4)

 Step 7 – Judgement

 At the hearing, the court will determine whether the landlord is entitled to reclaim possession of the premises.
-If the tenant prevails in court, they will be permitted to stay.
-However, if the court rules in favor of the landlord, the tenant will be forced to vacate the property within 24 hours.
+If the tenant prevails, they will be permitted to stay.
+If the court rules in favor of the landlord, the tenant will be forced to vacate the property within 24 hours.

 Step 8 – Evict Tenant

-If the tenant fails to vacate within 24 hours following the eviction judgment, the landlord may file a Warrant for Possession (a.k.a.
+If the tenant fails to vacate within 24 hours following the eviction judgment, the landlord make arrangements for a Warrant for Possession (a.k.a.
 Writ of Possession).
 This document will authorize law enforcement to remove the tenant from the premises.
 The landlord must then schedule a time for a constable, marshall, or sheriff to visit the property and remove the tenant.